Visit Our YouTube

 The Tahajjud Prayer: A Night of Spiritual Connection

 The Tahajjud prayer is a special act of worship in Islam, performed during the quiet hours of the night.
 It is a non-obligatory (nafl) prayer, yet it holds immense spiritual significance.
-Known as the prayer of the devout, Tahajjud is an intimate way to connect with Allah, seeking His mercy, guidance, and blessings.
+Known as the prayer of the devout, Tahajjud is a deeply personal way to connect with Allah, seeking His mercy, guidance, and blessings.

 What is Tahajjud?